Insurgents' bodies incident

 American soldiers from the U.S. Army's 82nd Airborne Division and Afghan policemen pose with the corpse of a suicide bomber.

+A U.S. Army soldier from the 82nd Airborne Division with a dead insurgent's hand on his shoulder.

 The Insurgents' bodies incident is an incident involving American soldiers and Afghan policemen who posed with body parts of dead insurgents during the War in Afghanistan.

-Los Angeles Times report
+On April 18, 2012, the Los Angeles Times released photos of U.S. soldiers posing with body parts of dead insurgents, after a soldier in the 82nd Airborne Division gave the photos to the Los Angeles Times to draw attention to "a breakdown in security, discipline and professionalism" among U.S. troops operating in Afghanistan.
+The pictures had been taken at a police station in Zabol province in February 2010.

+The event followed two other recent and embarrassing revelations about soldier morale and discipline in the US army: the case of soldiers urinating on dead Taliban soldiers in 2011, which was made public in January 2012, and the burning of the Quran at Bagram Airfield, which had occurred in February 2012.

+Detail

 On April 18, 2012 the Los Angeles Times released photos of U.S. soldiers from the 82nd Airborne Division posing with body parts of dead insurgents, after a soldier in the 4th Brigade Combat Team, 82nd Airborne Division gave the photos to the LA Times to draw attention to "a breakdown in security, discipline and professionalism" among U.S. troops operating in Afghanistan.

-The incident involved a paratrooper platoon from the 82nd Airborne Division which was charged with two missions which involved the inspecting and identifying of the remains of insurgent suicide bombers.
-The first mission occurred in Afghanistan's Zabol province in February 2010.
-The platoon went to a police station in the provincial capital of Qalat where the Afghan police kept the mangled remains of a person whose legs were severed.
-The paratroopers were told by the police that the severed legs belonged to a suicide bomber whose explosives detonated as he tried to attack a police unit.
-Posing with members of the Afghan police some paratroopers held the corpse's severed legs.
-The second mission led the platoon to the morgue in Qalat in late April or early May 2010 according to the Los Angeles Times.
-Here the paratroopers should identify three insurgents whose explosives had detonated accidentally as they were preparing a roadside bomb according to Afghan police.
-The soldiers obtained a few fingerprints and then posed grinning and mugging for photographs next to the remains.
-The Los Angeles Times reports: "Two soldiers posed holding a dead man's hand with the middle finger raised.
-A soldier leaned over the bearded corpse while clutching the man's hand.
-Someone placed an unofficial platoon patch reading "Zombie Hunter" next to other remains and took a picture."
+The incident involved a paratrooper platoon from the 82nd Airborne Division which was charged with two missions, one of which involved the inspecting and identifying of the remains of insurgent suicide bombers.
+The first mission occurred in Afghanistan's Zabul province in February 2010.
+The platoon visited a police station in the provincial capital of Qalat where the Afghan police kept the disfigured body of a person whose legs were severed.
+The paratroopers were told by the police that the severed legs belonged to a suicide bomber that attempted to attack a police unit.
+Posing with Afghan police officers, some paratroopers held the corpse's severed legs.

+According to the Los Angeles Times, the platoon was directed by the second mission to the morgue in Qalat in late April or early May 2012.
+Here the paratroopers would identify three insurgents whose explosives had detonated accidentally as they were preparing a roadside bomb according to Afghan police.
+After taking a few fingerprints, then troops posed grinning and mugging for photographs next to the remains.
+The Los Angeles Times reported that two troops held a dead man's hand and raised their middle finger in a photo.
+A soldier gripped the man's hand and leaned over the bearded corpse.
+Alongside other remnants, an unofficial platoon patch that said "Zombie Hunter" was affixed, and a photo was taken.